Chapter 32

 A few weeks of hanging around hospitals ensued, with the mainly elderly and worryingly infirm.
 The radical orchiectomy went as planned - they only took one of my testes, and they did it with such a tiny incision in my abdomen that I was back at home within twenty four hours of the op.
 The Doctors all advised me just how fortunate I was.
 After telling me the Bad News, each and every one of them reassured me and passed on the Good News - if I was to have cancer, this was definitely the one to have.
 And if I was to have testicular cancer, this was the least metastatic one to have.
 My Inner Homer was doing an internal jig and going "WOO HOO!".

-They reassured me that testicular cancer is emminently treatable and that 95% of men survive.
+They reassured me that testicular cancer is eminently treatable and that 95% of men survive.
 Still, that does leave the 5% who don't - and while the odds were encouraging, this was still straying much closer to Misadventure than I ever normally did.
 My G.P., my Consultant Urologist, my Oncologist and my Radiologist (and you know it's fairly serious when you've got one of each of them) all advised me to go to Sydney for a dose of preventive radiotherapy.
 They told me that they knew from empirical data that my percentage chances of survival were greatly increased if I did so as this particular type of tumour was very responsive to such a blast.

 At the Royal North Shore, as my "initiation" I had a pinprick tattoo on my solar plexus to show the radiologists where to aim each time.
 It reminded me of the indelible lines, dots and crosses that Xero had marked on his cranium for his doses of radio.
 As I was being tattooed, I enjoyed a little chuckle when I recalled him sitting there shaking his head to see if he could feel or hear the brain fluid that he had been assured was sloshing around inside.

 I remembered him telling me that he found it somewhat disconcerting when all of the nurses and technicians scurried out of the room and hid behind thick lead doors as he was about to be zapped.
 I suddenly felt that self-same unease.
-In the early Eighties, I had marched in London with a million other peaceniks to demonstrate against things Nuclear and here I now was - relying on the stuff to save my life - or at least to provide me with “belt and braces” as our family doctor put it.
+In the early Eighties, we had marched in London with a million other peaceniks to demonstrate against things Nuclear and here I now was - relying on the stuff to save my life - or at least to provide me with “belt and braces” as our family doctor put it.

 WANT TO KNOW MORE ABOUT CANCER?